 Afternoon sun.
 Notice control panel on left side nightstand.

 The design was modern throughout the room.
 The bathroom was spacious, with a large tub and nice shower.
 Yes, the shower head was actually placed high enough for people over 5 feet tall to shower without bending over, as they all should be.

 Elsewhere at the Aria

 The rest of the property is very clean and modern.
 The fitness center is quite nice, with at least 10 treadmills and 10 elliptical machines and the usual machines and equipment.
 The casino is large and has the typical options.
 Typical minimums are $10-$15.
-The sports book is off in a corner, and small compared to the size of the whole casino, but a nice place to watch a game.
+The sports book is off in a corner, and small compared to the size of the whole casino, but a nice place to watch a game, or for those who want to do some online gambling, or want to visit site to try.
 I didn’t get any photos of these areas.